Simon Feilder

 Simon Geoffrey Feilder is a British comedian, actor, voice artist and content creator.

-He was a weather presenter and VT reporter on The Big Breakfast and voiced several children's television shows before embarking on a career in stand-up and improv which led to him being cast at Amsterdam's Boom Chicago comedy theatre.
+A former weather presenter/ VT reporter on The Big Breakfast, and voice over artist in children's television shows, Feilder shifted to a career in stand-up and improv comedy, later cast at Amsterdam's Boom Chicago comedy theatre.

-He has appeared in numerous British and Dutch television shows and movies and in 2023 he relocated to Mumbai where he continues to perform onscreen, in projects such as the movie Jigra and the television show Freedom at Midnight.
+Since 2023 Feilder has been located in Mumbai, appearing in Hindi film and television projects such as Jigra and Freedom at Midnight. and Happy Patel: Khatarnak Jasoos.